All,

 there is no output, so I don't think the kernel module is working.
 I

-recognize the "consume" and "emit" keywords, but I'm confused
+recognize the "consume" and "emit" keywords, but I'm confused because there

 are no such references in the .camkes file.
 I mainly want to ensure I have